 So in short, RPI is a ride, a race, an experience—whatever you want it to be!

 A: While RPI is not a fundraiser there is a fundraising component.
 We encourage you to pedal with purpose in support of the Be Good™ Foundation, which is dedicated to using the bicycle as a catalyst for healing, empowerment, and evolution.
-To learn more about the Be Good™ Foundation and to increase your impact by donating directly, head to the Foundation webpage.
+To learn more about the Be Good™ Foundation and to increase your impact by donating directly, visit the Be Good Foundation website.

-There are a variety of lodging options in the Ketchum area, but please note that Labor Day weekend can be busy; we suggest making reservations well in advance.
+There are a variety of lodging options in the Ketchum area, but it is a tourist town and can be busy even after Labor Day; we suggest making reservations well in advance.

-is offering up to 25% off for RPI riders.
-Book your rooms early to get the best rates and discounts (you can cancel within 14 days for full refund).
+Limelight Hotel is offering up to 25% off for RPI riders.
+Book your rooms early to get the best rates, and call to let them know you are with RPI to receive the discount (you can cancel within 14 days for a full refund).

-The Sunday race start is at Festival Meadows on Sun Valley Road between Spruce and Dollar.
+The Saturday race start is at Champions Meadow on Sun Valley Road between Spruce and Dollar.

-Packet pickup takes place on Saturday at Atkinson Park on 3rd Avenue in Ketchum.
-Downtown Ketchum is only about three miles wide, making most lodging options very walkable from both Atkinson Park and Festival Meadows.
+Packet pickup takes place on Friday at Champions Meadow at 200 Sun Valley Rd East in Sun Valley.
+Downtown Ketchum is only about three miles wide, making most lodging options very walkable from both Champions Meadow.
 The exception would be Elkhorn Village in Sun Valley, which is a bit further afield, though still very rideable by bike!

 There are a few camping and RV parking options on public lands in the Ketchum area.
 Head to the recreation.gov website for more information and to check availability.
 Please note that sites tend to fill very quickly, so make your reservations early.